miraclestyle/node_container_bind_template/README.md

 - Git clone the repo to your local machine in an empty folder.
 - Change the set of remote tracked repos to point to your new remote repository.
-- Open the folder in VSCode and run the container.
+- Open the folder in VSCode
+- Rename the "node_template_*" values in .devcontainer/docker-compose.yml to your preference.
+- Run the container.
 - Use the folder as your project root.